Now more than ever, businesses are focusing on creating delightful mobile website experiences.

 And where do you think I'm checking BuzzFeed during my commute?
-You guessed it: on my phone.
+You guessed it: my phone.
 BuzzFeed knows that a lot of their visitors are visiting their site on mobile, so they've taken great care to create a smooth experience for their on-the-go readers.

 If you look at Evernote's homepage on your desktop computer, you'll notice how clean the design is.
-The value statements are short and to-the-point, and the images add to the positioning but don't clutter the page.
+The value statements are short and to the point, and the graphics add to the brand's positioning but don't clutter the page.

-The Huffington Post is a well-known news outlet that reports from everything from politics and current events to entertainment and technology.
+The Huffington Post is a news outlet that reports everything from politics and current events to entertainment and technology.
 What makes their mobile website unique is that they actually alter their headlines slightly for mobile users so their content is more easily scannable.

 If you compare the desktop versus mobile websites, you'll notice that the mobile website has fewer words on the homepage.
 The headlines are shorter and much more digestible -- perfect for someone skimming or reading on a small screen.

-As with BuzzFeed, you'll find a clickable menu in the top left-hand corner of the screen listing out all the post categories.
+There's also a clickable menu in the top left-hand corner of the screen listing out all the post categories.

 Express is a clothing store that caters to young men and women.
-Because their audience often comes to their website to browse clothing, it's important for their website to include big, clear images of their clothing -- especially on mobile devices, when users will need to tap items on the screen with their fingers to click through for purchase information.
+Because their audience often comes to their website to browse clothing, it's important for their website to include big, clear images of their clothing — especially on mobile devices, when users will need to tap items on the screen with their fingers to click through for purchase information.

-Express takes their mobile experience a step further than most online retail sites.
+Express takes its mobile experience a step further than most online retail sites.
 If you slide your finger from left to right across an image showing a piece of clothing, the image will change so you can see the clothing in a different view.
 In other words, users don't have to load another page to see multiple pictures of the same article of clothing.

 Look at the image on the top right in the following two images to see how it changes when you swipe to one side:

-Zappos is an online vendor for shoes and clothing known for their stellar customer service.
+Zappos is an online vendor for shoes and clothing known for its stellar customer service.
 Their top priority on mobile is to help users search easily for the items they're looking for on their website, so they've put a large search bar at both the top and bottom of their mobile website to make it super easy for them.

 This is what the top of their mobile site looks like:

-ABC is a television broadcasting company known for popular shows like "The Bachelorette," "Battle Bots," and "General Hospital."
-Users visiting ABC's desktop website are greeted with a ton of options: view their television schedule, check out the Oscar winners, watch some of your favorite television shows, or even look at entertainment news relating to those shows.
+ABC is a television broadcasting company known for popular shows like The Bachelorette, The Rookie, and General Hospital.
+Users visiting ABC's desktop website are greeted with these options and more.
+View the network's television schedule, check out the most recent Emmy winners, watch some of your favorite television shows, or even look at entertainment news relating to those shows.

-15. Lean Labs
+16. Lean Labs

 SAP is an enterprise software company that manages business operations and customer relations.
-They enhance the mobile experience by condensing information.

-More specifically, they combine some of their calls-to-action into sliders, whereas their desktop website has these CTAs laid out horizontally.
+The business enhances its mobile experience by condensing information and combining some of their calls-to-action into sliders, whereas their desktop website has these CTAs laid out horizontally.

 This helps keep things simple so mobile users aren't overwhelmed with a lot of information at once, and it also ensures none of the CTAs are too small to read.